google/WebFundamentals/src/_langs/en/showcase/spotlight/hummingbirdlibrary.markdown

 cons: |
   **Performance**: The app would benefit greatly from utilizing a Service Worker to offline cache results and UI after initial page load, enabling gzip compression would dramatically improve load time and having a static, initial barebone layout in the HTML would improve perceived performance.

-  **UX**: The flex box model used to display the list of shows works well with bigger screens but looses its appeal on smaller ones.
+  **UX**: The flex box model used to display the list of shows works well with bigger screens but loses its appeal on smaller ones.
 A non centered, tighter version of the tiles would work much better on mobile devices.

 interview:
   - question: Why the web?